-Artificial colors are everywhere in packaged foods, especially if you live in the United States.
+Artificial colors are everywhere in packaged foods, pretty much anything with food coloring in it, especially if you live in the United States.

 I’m going to look at each of the 8 most common artificial dyes that you’ll come across.

 Note that of these 8, three of them are much more popular than the rest: red 40, yellow 5, and yellow 6.

 All of these “artificial” colors are either made in commercial labs from isolated chemicals, or derived from a byproduct of petroleum.

 Given that, you’d think that all of them would be vegan.

 The big ethical issue is that these dyes are all routinely tested on animals ranging from mice and rats to dogs.

 Note that the testing isn’t by the food manufacturers that use these colors as ingredients.
 Instead, the testing is conducted by researchers to try to prove the safety or danger of them.